ghostbsd/gbi/README.md

 gbi
 ===

-GBI is the graphic inter face for pc-sysinstall and its is the install of GhostBSD
+GBI is the graphic interface for pc-sysinstall and it is the installer for GhostBSD.